 The app's entire system has been programmed to process as little personal data as possible.
 This means that, when you use exposure logging, warn other users, or retrieve a test result, the system does not need to collect any data that would allow the RKI or other users to infer your identity, your name, your location or other personal details.

-The only exceptions to this are the feature for proving a rapid test result, which allows you to display a confirmation issued in your name for negative rapid test results (see Section 6 c.), and the feature for creating a rapid test profile, which allows you to provide a testing point with the data required to perform a rapid test (see Section 6 d.).
+Exceptions apply to the feature for proving a rapid test result, which allows you to display a confirmation issued in your name for negative rapid test results (see Section 6 c.), the feature for creating a rapid test profile, which allows you to provide a testing point with the data required to perform a rapid test (see Section 6 d.) and if you add digital COVID certificates in the app.

 The app refrains by default from using analysis tools to evaluate the way you use it.
-Only if you expressly agree to voluntarily share data or to record an error report and share it with the RKI (see Sections 5 i. and 5 k.), will certain data about your use of the app be transmitted to the RKI.
+Only if you expressly agree to voluntarily share data or to record an error report and share it with the RKI (see Sections 5 j. and 5 l.), will certain data about your use of the app be transmitted to the RKI.